Being diagnosed with Lymphoma - stories from real people

 "The lump came up out of nowhere, under my chin on my neck.
 I thought it was an abscess on my tooth but then I was referred to the haematology department."

-- Terry, diagnosed with non-Hodgkin lymphoma
+Leslie, diagnosed with non-Hodgkin lymphoma

 "I smiled when I finally got the cancer diagnosis, which might seem strange, but at least now I knew what was wrong.
 It was scary not knowing what was wrong with me."

-- Leslie, diagnosed with non-Hodgkin lymphoma
+Toby, diagnosed with Hodgkin lymphoma

 "I had a huge swollen neck on one side and decided I would see my GP who, after initially sending me home, called me up and booked me in to have a biopsy."